Hildeberto Pereira

-Hildeberto José Morgado Pereira (born 2 March 1996), sometimes known as Berto, is a professional footballer who plays as a winger or right-back.
+Hildeberto José Morgado Pereira (born 2 March 1996), sometimes known as Berto, is a professional footballer who plays as a winger or right-back for Série B club Operário Ferroviário.
 Born in Portugal, he represents the Cape Verde national team.

 Club career

 Benfica

 A product of S.L.
 Benfica's youth system, Pereira debuted for Benfica B on 15 March 2015 in a 3–0 away win at Farense (0–3) in the Segunda Liga.
 He netted a brace in a victory by the same score at Porto B on 17 May.

 On 22 July 2016, Pereira signed a season-long loan deal with English Championship club Nottingham Forest for the 2016–17 season.
 He scored his first goal for the club in a 3–1 win over Birmingham City on 14 October.
 Pereira was sent off on 7 November during a 1–1 draw with Queens Park Rangers, which was already his third dismissal of the season following earlier red cards away at Aston Villa on 11 September and at Blackburn Rovers on 18 October.
 Forest manager Philippe Montanier, was angry that his first caution was collected for dissent and confirmed that the player would be fined by the club.

 When Mark Warburton was appointed as Forest manager in March 2017 for the last nine games of the season, Pereira took no further part in the campaign.